 This study targets the entire corporate limits of the community for evaluation.
 The area is indicated in Figure 1 of this report.
-The existing uses in this area includes several uses including, residential, commercial, industrial, and public uses.
+The existing uses in this area includes several uses including, a residential area which was once a farmyard and the rest of the property is used for agricultural purposes.